Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Conclusion

-This research was in part supported by the Swiss National Science Foundation under NCCR Automation, grant agreement 51NF40\_180545 and Swiss SNF project 200021\_204355 /1.

 The appendix is organized as follows.
 In Appendix \ref{apd: related-work}, we review the literature on related work.
+In Appendix \ref{sec: non-sep}, we provide the results of non-separator setting.
 Appendix \ref{apd: general bound} contains the proof of the general lower bound.
 In Appendix \ref{apd: GLR}, we discuss the GLR test.
 Appendices \ref{apd: non-sep proofs} and \ref{apd: sep proofs} provide proofs for the non-separator and separator cases, respectively.
 Appendix \ref{apd: opt-solving} addresses how to solve the optimization problem in Equation \eqref{eq: middle non-sep LB}, and Appendix~\ref{apd: unknown context} discusses the scenario where the context matrix is unknown.
 Finally, Appendix \ref{apd: experiment} provides additional details about our experiments and presents further numerical results.